Welcome to the JoinData API documentation.

-For background information and contact details, please visit https://www.join-data.nl.
+For background information about the platform and contact details, please visit https://www.join-data.nl.

 The JoinData Datahub provides - besides the production environment - a sandbox in which the integration can be realised and tested before going to production.
-Below you find the URL's for the API documentation, the demo application, the API and the authentication server.
+Below you find the URL's for the API documentation, the API's and the authentication server.

 As our API is subject to change, we require integration parties to be flexible with their implementation.
 Please take care your application won't break, by keeping the following remarks in mind: